How should I store my coffee beans?

 Tip from our team: don’t have too much coffee to store.
 Treat your coffee like produce and buy it as you need it to ensure maximum freshness.

 Where can I find the roasted on and best before dates?
-Two places.

 The first is on the white sticker on the back, below the QR Code (BEST BEFORE: YEAR, MONTH, DATE).
 The roasting date will be exactly one year before the best before date.